fedosejev/html5-file-drag-and-drop-firebase/README.md

 # HTML5 File Drag and Drop and Firebase

-Example of HTML5 file drag and drop and Firebase
+Example of HTML5 file drag and drop and Firebase.

 # Example